Can you use narrative to shape your life?

-Human beings have been making stories for a long time.
-Among the earliest examples are five Sumerian poems about Gilgamesh dating back to 2100 BC, which would later become the source material for the Epic of Gilgamesh nearly 1400 years later.
+Humans have been creating stories for a long time.
+Among the earliest examples are five Sumerian poems about Gilgamesh dating back to 2100 BC, which would later become the source material for the Epic of Gilgamesh nearly 1,400 years later.
 But we've been telling stories even before this.
 Some argue that mankind's earliest cave paintings, dating back 30,000 years, are a form of storytelling.

 That stories are a corner stone of human psychology has not been lost on researchers.
 "Life stories do not simply reflect personality," wrote psychology professor Dan McAdams for the APA Handbook of Personality and Social Psychology.
 "They are personality, or more accurately, they are important parts of personality, along with other parts, like dispositional traits, goals, and values."

-Much of McAdams' work has focused on how human beings use stories to construct their identity.
-For example, in one study, McAdams and colleagues looked at the coherence of individual's life stories and compared that with their overall well-being.
-A coherent story was one with all the elements of a well-made story: sufficient context, a good structure, a consistent emotional tone or theme, and an integration into the overall world of the storyteller's overall life.
+Much of McAdams' work has focused on how humans use stories to construct their identity.
+For example, in one study, McAdams and colleagues looked at the coherence of individuals' life stories and compared this with their overall well-being.
+A coherent story contained all the elements of a well-made story: sufficient context, a good structure, a consistent emotional tone or theme, and an integration into the overall world of the storyteller's life.
 The more coherent somebody's life story was, the greater their well-being.
-People who thought of their lives in more disconnected, un-structured, and disorganized ways tended to have lower well-being.
+People who thought of their lives in more disconnected, unstructured, and disorganized ways tended to have lower well-being.

 We can also use storytelling to our advantage, especially when it comes to dealing with trauma.
 Studies show that writing about traumatic experiences, though painful and unpleasant in the moment, can help people process and incorporate the traumatic event into the larger life story.
 During follow-ups from these studies, participants reported fewer illnesses, went to the doctors less often, suffered fewer symptoms of depression, were less likely to miss school and work, and performed better at work.
 Researchers speculate that by processing traumatic memories in this way, they are less likely to be compulsively recalled, causing further suffering.